BushraAbukarn/Time-Series-Analysis-and-Forecasting-of-Pfizer-Stock-Price-Trends/README.md

 4. Volume Analysis: Investigate stock trading volumes and identify patterns linked to major events, such as earnings reports, that may influence price movements and COVID-19 vaccine announcement.

 5. Stock Price Prediction: Use historical data to predict future prices by applying technical indicators and leveraging the XGBoost model for enhanced performance.
+Additionally, evaluate the model's performance by visualizing the actual and predicted target prices over time and calculating the Mean Absolute Error.